 No, assistance from a health insurance navigator is typically free of charge.
 Navigators are funded through federal grants and are required to provide unbiased assistance to consumers.
 These are also known as navigator grant programs.

-Health insurance navigators are not necessarily licensed professionals, but they undergo training to ensure they have a comprehensive understanding of health insurance options and regulations.
+Health insurance navigator are not necessarily licensed professionals, but they undergo training to ensure they have a comprehensive understanding of health insurance options and regulations.
 They are required to adhere to strict privacy and confidentiality standards.

 Yes, health insurance navigators can assist with enrollment in Medicaid and CHIP, in addition to private health insurance plans available through the Marketplace.